doyeon0307/Tickit-frontend/SECURITY.md

 ### What to include

 Please include the following information in your report:
-- Type of issue (e.g., buffer overflow, SQL injection, cross-site scripting, etc.)
+- Type of issue (e.g., authentication bypass, data exposure, cross-site scripting, etc.)
-- Full paths of source file(s) related to the manifestation of the issue
+- Full paths of source file(s) related to the issue
 - The location of the affected source code (tag/branch/commit or direct URL)
 - Any special configuration required to reproduce the issue
 - Step-by-step instructions to reproduce the issue
-- Proof-of-concept or exploit code (if possible)
 - Impact of the issue, including how an attacker might exploit it

 ### Response Process